moushni210/C_Programs/Control structures.md

     return 0;
 }
 ```
-## 24.Write a C program to print all elements of an array.
+## 24.Write a C program to print all elements of an array using a for loop.
 ```c
 #include <stdio.h>
 int main()